projectcalico/calico/README.md

 For details of configuration, see the [configuration.md][config] file.

-The [calico-containers repository][calico-containers] contains getting started guides for a number of scenarios, as well as more detailed documentation regarding our CNI integration.
+The docs website, [docs.projectcalico.org][calico-docs], contains getting started guides for a number of scenarios, as well as more detailed documentation regarding our CNI integration.

 To learn more about CNI, visit the [appc/cni][cni] repo.